0.0 Using A Pre-compiled Binary

 Select a version of of Fossil you want to download.
 The latest version on the trunk branch is usually a good choice.
 Click on its link.

 Finally, click on one of the "Zip Archive" or "Tarball" links, according to your preference.
-These link will build a ZIP archive or a gzip-compressed tarball of the complete source code and download it to your browser.
+These link will build a ZIP archive or a gzip-compressed tarball of the complete source code and download it to your computer.

 Unpack the ZIP or tarball you downloaded then cd into the directory created.

-(Optional, unix only) Run ./configure to construct a makefile.
+(Optional, Unix only) Run ./configure to construct a makefile.